 The failure of percent plans to deliver on their promise has, in part, prompted some scholars and colleges to propose an alternative race-neutral form of affirmative action, one that relies on SES instead of race to determine admissions preferences (Gaertner & Hart, 2013; Kahlenberg, 1996).
-Under SES-based affirmative action, students are given an admissions advantage because of their socioeconomic background rather than their race or ethnicity.
+Under SES-based affirmative action, students are given an admissions advantage because of their socioeconomic background rather than because of their race or ethnicity.
 The presumption is that such plans can effectively capitalize on the correlation between race and income in order to construct a racially diverse class of students.
 The potential effects of such policies are not clear.
-Some existing research suggests that substituting SES for race in college admissions decisions can at least partly maintain rates of minority enrollment while increasing college access for economically disadvantaged students (Carnevale & Rose, 2004; Carnevale, Rose, & Strohl, 2014; Gaertner & Hart, 2013; Kahlenberg, 2012).
-Other research suggests that SES is not a sufficiently good proxy for race for SES-based policies to be effective at producing substantial racial diversity, at least without combining it with some form of race-awareness (Bowen, Kurzweil, & Tobin, 2005; Carnevale & Strohl, 2010; Espenshade & Radford, 2009; Kane, 1998; Reardon & Rhodes, 2011; Reardon, Yun, & Kurlaender, 2006; Xiang & Rubin, 2015).
-Further, no other readily available student characteristic appears to serve as a workable proxy for race in the service of enrolling a racially diverse class of students (Long, 2015).
-At the very least, SES-based affirmative action may help to increase socioeconomic diversity on college campuses, which in and of itself may be a desirable outcome for
+Some existing research suggests that substituting SES for race in college admissions decisions can at least partly maintain rates of minority enrollment while simultaneously increasing college access for economically disadvantaged students (Carnevale & Rose, 2004; Carnevale, Rose, & Strohl, 2014; Gaertner & Hart, 2013; Kahlenberg, 2012).
+Other research suggests that SES is not a sufficiently good proxy for race for SES-based policies to be effective at producing substantial racial diversity, at least without combining it with some form of race-awareness (Bowen, Kurzweil, & Tobin, 2005; Carnevale & Strohl, 2010; Espenshade & Radford, 2009; Kane, 1998; Long 2015; Reardon & Rhodes, 2011; Reardon, Yun, & Kurlaender, 2006; Xiang & Rubin, 2015).
+At the very least, SES-based affirmative action may help to increase socioeconomic diversity on college campuses, which in and of itself may be a desirable outcome for colleges.
+It is difficult to evaluate the effects of SES-based affirmative action in practice, however, because such plans are not widely used.